WebOrigami/docs/src/content/async-tree/interface.md

   // Iterate over this tree node's keys. async keys() { ... }

-  // Optional: set the value of a given key. async set(key, value) { ... }
+  // Optional: a reference to the parent of this tree node parent
 }
 ```